andrearcaina/vivid/README.md

    - Expenses incurred by the club, such as rent for the meeting hall, coach salaries, and other operational costs, can be recorded and tracked.
    - The panel includes a log of any unpaid debts from previous months, including instances where the rent for the hall was not paid in full or not paid at all, as well as any unpaid coach expenses.
      - The treasurer can review and prioritize outstanding debts, follow up with relevant parties, and take necessary actions to settle outstanding balances.
-   - Historical data on unpaid debts allows athe treasurer to identify trends, assess financial risks, and implement strategies to improve financial management and accountability within the club.
+   - Historical data on unpaid debts allows the treasurer to identify trends, assess financial risks, and implement strategies to improve financial management and accountability within the club.
    - The panel also provides information on the current month’s account payables, including members who have paid in advance.
 This allows the treasurer to maintain accurate records of prepaid fees, track membership dues, and ensure timely invoicing and collection processes.
    - The treasurer has access to managing the coaches salary in this panel.